-We'll also explore religious connections, majority of people in both countries are traditionally Orthodox Christians.
-We'll see Russian Orthodox Christian Church of Holy Trinity, from 1925.
-Important religious, cultural and historical heritage site for local Russian community.
-This Church is last resting place for general Wrangel commander of white movement forces in Russian Civil War 1917-1922.
+We’ll also explore religious connections, the majority of people in both countries are traditionally Orthodox Christians.
+We’ll see the Russian Orthodox Christian Church of Holy Trinity, from 1925.
+Important religious, cultural, and historical heritage site for the local Russian community.
+This Church is the last resting place for General Wrangel commander of white movement forces in the Russian Civil War 1917-1922.

-We'll also see Temple of Saint Sava, largest Serbian Orthodox Cristian Church dedicated to Serbs most important Saint, and find out how Temple as well has some connections with Russia.
+We’ll also see the Temple of Saint Sava, the largest Serbian Orthodox Christian Church dedicated to Serb most important Saint, and find out how the Temple also has some connections with Russia.

 - Republic square - plaque to Red army soldiers

 - Car Museum

 - Entrance fees

 - Professional tour guide

 This tour is available every day all year round.
 Please contact us for more information.

 The tour starts from the Republic Square, behind the monument.
 Our guides will be wearing yellow IDs or shirts/sweaters, hats or umbrella.